tobyqin/testcube/README.md

 2. Install TestCube client to upload test results files. (*.xml)
 3. View and analyze runs from TestCube website.

-TestCube is built on Python, but do not limit clients and users must on Python.
+TestCube is built on Python, but it does not limit clients and users are must on Python.

 ### Project Links